saylaan/Electron_TS_React_2023/README.md

 Routes are the routes that will be accessible for the front-end.
 The route here can be seen like the IPC communication of Electron.

-Utils contains some useful functions or classes which could be shared across differents parts of our code base.
+Utils contain some useful functions or classes which could be shared across different parts of our code base.

-3/ Seed
+## Seed

-This folder is only to create data inside the database with sequelize To run this you only need to launch this cmd :
+This folder is only there to create data inside the database with sequelize To run this you only need to launch this cmd :

 ```sh
   npm run seed
 ```

-4/ Front-end
+## Front-end

 The front-end is made in React 18.x.

 Chakra UI as our CSS framework.

 For the typing checking, we use Typescript.

 How work the alarm :

 - We can add new alarm by clicking on the `Create Alarm` button.

-- Inside the popup, we can set the hour of the alarm and save it by clicking on `Save`
+- Inside the popup, we can set the hour of the alarm and save it by clicking on `Save`.

-- Also, we can delete or edit by clicking on `Delete` or `Edit`
+- Also, we can delete or edit by clicking on `Delete` or `Edit`.

-- The switch button let the use enable or disable the alarm
+- The switch button lets the user enable or disable the alarm.

-- When the hour of your alarm come, a notification his send with a sound.
+- When the hour of your alarm comes, a notification his send with a sound.

 We have one `BasicLayout` use by the `HomePage`.
 We only have the root '/' enable.

-Inside this layout there is a header, footer and main content.
+Inside this layout, there is a header, footer, and main content.
 All components are imported into this layout component.

 Inside the HomePage component, there is a list of Alarms.
-Each item represent each alarm created before with the hour.
+Each item represents each alarm created before with the hour.

 All the components are pretty basic, with low complexity to avoid unnecessary things.

-### Improvement
+## Improvement

-1 Add some features by adding some custom configuration for alarm (recurrence for exemple).
+1 Add some features by adding some custom configuration for alarm (recurrence for example).

-2 Change the Alarm algorithm by waiting a action of the user to turn off.
+2 Change the Alarm algorithm by waiting an action of the user to turn it off.

 3 Review the responsivity of the application.
+And change the design.

-4 Add some unit test to the application.
+4 Add some unit tests to the application.

-5 Verify security of the app.
+5 Verify the security of the app.